iainctduncan/papers/source/design.rst

 Status edited, needs conclusion and citations
 - prob needs shortening, get George and Andy's advice

-As previously mentioned, to achieve the goals of the project, I have created an extension to the Max audio-visual programming language called Scheme for Max (S4M).
+To achieve the goals of the project, I have created an extension to the Max audio-visual programming language called Scheme for Max (S4M).
 Scheme for Max provides a Max object that embeds the s7 Scheme intepreter, enabling users to run s7 Scheme programs within the Max environment, along with a rich library of functions for interacting with the Max environment.

-User programs are able to interact with other Max objects and the larger Max environment in a variety of ways: they may receive Max messages which get interpreted as Scheme calls;
+Scheme programs are able to interact with other Max objects and the larger Max environment in a variety of ways: they may receive Max messages which get interpreted as Scheme calls;
 they can output Scheme data that become Max messages to other objects;
-they can read from and write to globally accessible data such as Max dictionaries, tables, and buffers;
+they can read from and write to globally Max data such as dictionaries, tables, and buffers;
-and they can interact with the Max scheduler, running Scheme functions at specific times and synchronizing with Max's own transport mechanism.
+and they can interact with the Max scheduler, allowing one to run Scheme functions at specific times in synchronization with Max's own transport mechanisms.

 Scheme for Max is released as open-source software under the BSD license, and the fourth release (v 0.4) is freely available as a download or source code from GitHub.